Ok3ks/Sports/README.md

 - Django + GraphQL to create APIs,
 - Pytest to write test,
 - Poetry for Environment Management,
-- [TODO] Migrate back to Sqlite (Lighter, No additional benefit of PostgresQL used in this project)
+- Migrate back to Sqlite (Lighter, No additional benefit of PostgresQL used in this project)
 - [WIP] Github Actions for Continuous Integration and Continuous Deployment
-- [ToDO] Docker for Infrastructure Management
+- Docker for Infrastructure Management
-- [TODO] Redis as KV store
+-  Redis as KV store